ember-learn/guides-source/guides/release/components/template-tag-format.md

 ## Importing components, helpers, and modifiers

 In Ember templates, **“invokables”** are things you can *invoke* in a template.
-These include [components][], [helpers][], and [modifiers][].
+These include [components](./introducing-components/), [helpers](./helper-functions/), and [modifiers](./template-lifecycle-dom-and-modifiers/).
 In the template tag format, these invokables need to be imported before they can be used.
 This makes it easier to understand where values come from and what they do, as well as unlocks build optimizations.

-[components]: ../../../components/introducing-components/
-[helpers]: ../../../components/helper-functions/
-[modifiers]: ../../../components/template-lifecycle-dom-and-modifiers/

 ### Importing invokables from your own app